|

 The most important feature of these proposals is that they are fully in line with the expenditure ceilings agreed in Berlin for the period until 2006.
 Our aim is to reach an agreement on terms acceptable for all concerned.

 The recent discussions in Caceres and during the last ECOFIN Council provided the necessary guidance for the Commission to present these Draft Common Positions.
-In preparing the DCPs, the Commission will keep to three basic principles: First, that the global Berlin ceilings must be respected, even though we are accepting 10 new Member States out of an envelope for 6;
+In preparing the DCPs, the Commission will keep to three basic principles:

 Second, that new Member States should take part in all common policies, even though in some areas certain transition periods may be required;